letienne/teslamate-abrp/README.md

       - CAR_MODEL=s100d
 ```

-Make sure to adapt the following lines:
+Make sure to adapt the following environment varibles:
 - The first value MQTT_SERVER corresponds to the name of your MQTT service name ("mosquitto" in the doc).
 - The second values (USER_TOKEN) correspond to the value provided by ABRP.
 - The third value corresponds to your car number (1 if you only have a single car).